Migrating legacy applications to cloud-native environments

 Although containers will be central to your approach to the cloud, not all legacy applications can be approached in the same way.
 Not all legacy applications are even great candidates for cloud migration, much less cloud-native refactoring.

-For starters, really old applications written in old languages cause problems.
+For starters, ancient applications written in old languages cause problems.
 If your application is currently mainframe-based and written in something like Cobol or Fortran, or built using a proprietary language, migration might be more trouble than it is worth.
 The tooling landscape is always changing.
 But, right now, it is likely cheaper to start over.

 What do you do with unfit, legacy applications?

-When looking to migrate a tightly wound mainframe application or one written in an old language, the economical choice kind of sticks you with ‘rehosting’ or, what one might call, the ‘monolithic container’ approach.
-Here, you simply wrap the whole existing application in a container, ship it into the cloud and move on.
+When looking to migrate a tightly wound mainframe application or one written in an old language, the economical choice kind of sticks you with ‘rehosting’ or, what one might call, the ‘monolithic container’ approach, here, you simply wrap the whole existing application in a container, ship it into the cloud and move on.
 This is simple.
 But, it doesn’t change the functionality of your legacy application.
 This is not cloud-native, but it will get you into the cloud.

 Depending on the actual state and functionality of the applications, this may allow you to add on new functions using a containerized (cloud-native) approach or even alter outputs of existing functions with new containers.
-But, you will always have this core, monolithic container that sits uneasily within your wider cloud-native ecosystem.
+But, you will always have this core, monolithic container that sits uneasily within your broader cloud-native ecosystem.

-Containerising legacy applications that are fit for cloud-native refactoring
+Containerizing legacy applications that are fit for cloud-native refactoring

 - What to do: identify the application’s functional primitives and break them apart.
-Use container services to package each primitive and then build the components back together, reforming the whole.
+Use container services to package each primitive, and then build the components back together, reforming the whole.

 - What to do: build a framework that delivers data access ‘as-a-service’ for use by the application.
 By allowing all data calls to go through this data service, you will decouple the application from its data.
 This enables you to change the data without breaking the application and supply other containers access to that data.